Australian Competition and Consumer Commission (ACCC)

 Location

-The ACCC is based in Canberra, Australia, but operates nationwide through its regional offices to effectively oversee its regulatory duties.
+The ACCC is headquartered in Canberra, Australia, and operates nationwide through its regional offices.
+This extensive reach enables it to effectively oversee its regulatory duties across the country.

 Financial Indicators

-As a regulatory body, the ACCC does not have financial indicators like a typical company.
-However, its actions significantly impact the financial standing of businesses under its scrutiny.
-For instance, companies like Coles and Woolworths, which have been recently investigated, face potential financial penalties and reputational damage that can affect their market performance.
+As a regulatory body, the ACCC does not have traditional financial indicators like a typical company.
+However, its regulatory actions have a significant impact on the financial performance of companies under its scrutiny.
+For example, recent investigations into supermarket giants Coles and Woolworths could lead to financial penalties and affect their market reputations.

 Important Events